 Supports Brain Function

 Neurodegeneration is one of the most common issues of aging.
 The loss of neurological function is usually accompanied by symptoms such as difficulty thinking clearly, loss of memory, cognitive decline, and slowed thinking or response time.
-Interestingly, studies suggest it me be possible to delay or alleviate neurodegenerative issues by improving NAD values.
+Interestingly, studies suggest it may be possible to delay or alleviate neurodegenerative issues by improving NAD values.
 This is because NAD supports neuron function, prevents cell damage, protects against toxins, encourages mitochondrial biogenesis, and increases serotonin values.
 Supporting these areas with NAD supplementation can result in greater concentration, memory, mental clarity, and mood regulation.

 Chronic fatigue is an issue affecting many individuals.
 Sadly, the source of the unrelenting exhaustion that accompanies this condition is often unclear.
 Interestingly, research suggests that improving NAD values in patients with a deficit may revitalize cellular activity thereby improving chronic fatigue and energy level.

-NAD supplementation may help limit declining metabolic function caused by aging.
+NAD supplementation may help limit the declining metabolic function caused by aging.
 Restoring or maintaining healthy metabolic activity through NAD supplementation may encourage weight loss and muscle building, increase energy level, and improve physical performance.

 Oxidative stress is perhaps the greatest contributor to signs and symptoms of aging.
 Sirtuins are enzymes that help regulate inflammation and protect DNA from oxidative stress.
 NAD works alongside Sirtuins to regulate pathways associated with age-related illness.
 Maintaining appropriate NAD values helps to ensure these regulatory pathways function properly.
 This helps limit the risk of malfunction that could contribute to symptoms of aging.